Bayes' theorem: Medical diagnosis

-If all patients with pancreatic cancer have a certain symptom, it does not follow that anyone who has that symptom has a 100% chance of getting pancreatic cancer.
-Assuming the incidence rate of pancreatic cancer is 1/100000, while 10/99999 healthy individuals have the same symptoms worldwide, the probability of having pancreatic cancer given the symptoms is 9.1%, and the other 90.9% could be "false positives" (that is, falsely said to have cancer; "positive" is a confusing term when, as here, the test gives bad news).
+For example, if all patients with pancreatic cancer have certain symptoms, it does not follow that anyone who has those symptoms has pancreatic cancer.
+Assuming the incidence rate of pancreatic cancer is 1/100000, while 10/99999 healthy people have the symptoms, the probability that a person who has the symptoms has pancreatic cancer is 9.1%.

 Based on incidence rate, the following table presents the corresponding numbers per 100,000 people.